asimonov/FCND-Motion-Planning/WRITEUP.md

 ![A* with diagonal moves and collinearity pruning](./misc/a_star_coll.png)

-Immediately I noticed that the time taken to plan such a path was 7.98 seconds.
+Immediately we noticed that the time taken to plan such a path was 7.98 seconds.
-So I started to tune the algorithm.
+So we started to tune the algorithm.
-I have profiled `a_star` code using [`cprofilev`](https://github.com/ymichael/cprofilev), an easy python profiling tool.
+We have profiled `a_star` code using [`cprofilev`](https://github.com/ymichael/cprofilev), an easy python profiling tool.
 It turned out that heuristic function was taking most of the time.
-`np.linalg.norm` was the culprit, so I replaced it with `sqrt(x**2+y**2)`, which cut the time to 3.38 secs.
+`np.linalg.norm` was the culprit, so we replaced it with `sqrt(x**2+y**2)`, which cut the time to 3.38 secs.
 The next biggest time consumer is get property `delta` on `Action`.
 Replacing it with 2 simple functions to get first and second elements cuts time to 2.98 secs.
 Changing `Action.cost` from being a property to simple function cuts time further to 2.9 sec.
 The resulting code is less generic and specific to 2D planning, but the performance improvements are well worth it!
-Unfortunately with grid based approach to planning there are a lot of computations to perform, so I have left it there.
+Unfortunately with grid based approach to planning there are a lot of computations to perform, so we have left it there.

-Then I replaced collinearity pruning by Bresenham ray tracing algorithm to prune not just straigh line path segments, but segments that can 'short-cut' parts of the path using straight line free-space segments.
+Then we replaced collinearity pruning by Bresenham ray tracing algorithm to prune not just straigh line path segments, but segments that can 'short-cut' parts of the path using straight line free-space segments.
 The path looked much better, without any performance issues: